mikaelbr/node-notifier/README.md

 # node-notifier [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-A cross platform Node.js module for sending system notification.
-Using native Notification Center for Mac, notify-osd for Linux, Toasters for Windows 8, or lovely Balloons for earlier Windows versions.
+A Node.js module for sending cross platform system notification.
+Using Notification Center for Mac, notify-osd for Linux, Toasters for Windows 8, or lovely taskbar Balloons for earlier Windows versions.
 If none of these requirements are met, be it older version of Windows or OS X, Growl is used.